These general terms and conditions apply to all offers and agreements in which VRelax acts as a supplier.

 3.5 In the event that the Customer fails to fulfill any obligation under the Agreement between the parties, including timely payment of invoices or violation of the terms of use included in these general terms and conditions or any other provision, the Customer will be in default by operation of law without further notice of default.

-3.6 If the Customer is in default, this has the following consequences: The Customer owes statutory commercial interest on the outstanding amount and the Supplier is entitled to suspend the Service, including making the Application, the Dashboard and the GRIP app inaccessible.
+3.6 If the Customer is in default, this will have the following consequences: the Customer will owe statutory commercial interest on the outstanding amount and the Supplier will be entitled to suspend the Service, including making the Application, the Dashboard and the GRIP app inaccessible.

-3.7 If the Supplier suspends the fulfillment of its obligations, it retains its claims under the law and the Agreement between the parties, including the claim to payment for the suspended Service and the right to compensation, lost profit and interest.
-The Supplier is not obliged to pay compensation for damage as a result of a valid suspension.
+3.7 If Supplier suspends the fulfillment of its obligations, it retains its claims under the law and the Agreement between the parties, including the claim to payment for the suspended Service and the right to compensation, lost profits and interest.
+Supplier is not obliged to compensate for damage as a result of a valid suspension.

-3.8 All changes to the Agreement between the parties, either at the request of the Customer or as a result of the fact that a different performance is necessary due to any circumstances whatsoever, will be regarded as additional work and the associated additional costs will be invoiced accordingly to the Customer at the Supplier's normal rates.
+3.8 Any changes to the Agreement between the parties, whether at the request of the Purchaser or as a result of the fact that a different implementation is necessary due to any circumstances whatsoever, will be considered additional work and the associated additional costs will be invoiced to the Purchaser accordingly at the Supplier's normal rates.

-3.9 For the purpose of correct and careful execution of the Agreement between the parties, the Supplier may, where appropriate, process personal data for the Customer.
-In that case, the Supplier will act as a 'processor' within the meaning of the legislation and regulations applicable in the Netherlands in the field of the protection of personal data.
-The customer is the 'controller' of the relevant personal data.
-In order to guarantee the due care of the relevant processing operations, the Supplier will cooperate in concluding a separate processing agreement with the Customer.
+3.9 In order to ensure the correct and careful execution of the Agreement between the parties, Supplier may, in appropriate cases, process personal data for Purchaser.
+In such cases, Supplier acts as a 'processor' within the meaning of the laws and regulations applicable in the Netherlands in the field of the protection of personal data.
+Purchaser is the 'controller' of the relevant personal data.
+In order to guarantee the relevant processing with due care, Supplier will cooperate in concluding a separate processing agreement with Purchaser.

 3.10 The data that the Supplier obtains by providing the Service can be made available to third parties in anonymised form.

-3.11 If the Supplier rents out goods, such as VR glasses and associated accessories, to the Buyer, the parties will enter into a rental agreement for the period and rental price agreed in the Agreement.
-The Supplier may require a deposit from the Buyer to be determined by the Supplier.
-The customer must handle the rented property with due care and ensure that the rented property is used in accordance with its intended purpose, in accordance with the specifications and capacities of the rented property.
-The Customer is not permitted to alienate, pledge, sublet or otherwise give the rented property to another person for use.
-At the end of the lease, the Buyer is obliged to return the rented property to the Supplier in its original condition, free of damage and clean.
-If the leased property falls out of the control of the Buyer, the Buyer is obliged to immediately inform the Supplier thereof.
-Damage to the rented property, caused in the period in which the Buyer is responsible for the rented property, must be reported to the Supplier immediately after discovery, but at the latest within forty-eight (48) hours after its occurrence.
+3.11 If Supplier rents goods, such as VR glasses and associated accessories, to Purchaser, the parties will enter into a rental agreement for the period and rental price agreed in the Agreement.
+Supplier may require Purchaser to pay a deposit to be determined by Supplier.
+Purchaser must handle the rented goods with care and ensure that the rented goods are used in accordance with their intended purpose, in accordance with the specifications and capacities of the rented goods.
+Purchaser is not permitted to alienate, pledge, sublet or otherwise allow another person to use the rented goods.
+At the end of the rental, Purchaser is obliged to return the rented goods to Supplier in their original condition, free of damage and clean.
+If the rented goods cease to be under Purchaser's control, Purchaser is obliged to notify Supplier thereof immediately.
+Damage to the rented goods caused during the period in which Purchaser is responsible for the rented goods must be reported to Supplier immediately upon discovery, but no later than forty-eight (48) hours after the damage occurred.

 This article regulates the way in which the Supplier makes its Application, Dashboard and/or GRIP app available.